zhongyi-zhang/open-service-broker-azure/docs/migrate-from-masb/mssqlfg.md

 # Migrate [Azure SQL Database Failover Group Service](https://github.com/Azure/meta-azure-service-broker/blob/master/docs/azure-sql-db-failover-group.md) Instances From MASB To OSBA

+## Overview

+The migration involves two services from MSSQL module: [azure-sql-12-0-dr-dbms-pair-registered service](../modules/mssqlfg.md#service-azure-sql-12-0-dr-dbms-pair-registered) and [azure-sql-12-0-dr-database-pair-from-existing service](../modules/mssqlfg.md#service-azure-sql-12-0-dr-database-pair-from-existing).
+The former is a "parent" service to carry the latter -- a "child" service, which is the service instance management model in OSBA to expose two-layers Azure services.

+In the application side, You will need to duplicate the application for smooth migration.

 ## Steps

 ### Create azure-sql-12-0-dr-dbms-pair-registered service instance by OSBA